nervosys/AutonomySim/docs/vehicles_multiple.md

 ## Creating Multiple Vehicles

 It's as easy as specifying them in [settings.json](settings.md).
 The `Vehicles` element allows you to specify list of vehicles you want to create along with their initial positions and orientations.
-The positions are specified in NED coordinates in SI units with origin set at Player Start component in Unreal environment.
-The orientation is specified as Yaw, Pitch and Roll in degrees.
+The positions are specified in [north-east-down (NED) coordinates](https://www.mathworks.com/help/aeroblks/about-aerospace-coordinate-systems.html) in SI units with origin set at `Player Start` component in the Unreal environment.
+The orientation is specified as `Yaw`, `Pitch` and `Roll` in degrees.

 ### Creating Multiple Cars